 5.1.
 VPN

-Employ a VPN to encrypt your internet connection and protect data in transit.
+Use a VPN to encrypt the internet connection and to secure info while data is transmitted.

 5.2.
 Secure Wi-Fi

 Avoid using public Wi-Fi networks.
-If you must, use a VPN to secure your connection.
+Use a VPN if necessary for a secure connection.

 6. Protect Physical Security